 Nowadays the marketers and growers have gotten smart.
 It’s fairly easy to come across tomatoes that might look good, but may be hothouse tomatoes posing as the real deal.
 Which is why I like to buy tomatoes at the market, so I know where they came from.

-Here’s an excellent recipe for encouraging flavor and sweetness from any tomatoes, even ones that are less-than-ideal, using a technique called making a confit.
-The slow roasting with olive oil concentrates and sweetens flavors, making ordinary tomatoes boast-worthy.
+Here’s an excellent recipe for encouraging flavor and sweetness from any tomatoes, even ones that are less than ideal, using a French technique called: confit, which means “preserved.”
+The slow roasting with olive oil concentrates and sweetens flavors, making any tomato boast-worthy.

-2. Wash and dry them, then slice them in half.
+- Wash and dry them, remove the stem ends, then slice them in half.
 Pour enough decent-quality olive oil in a baking dish so that it just covers the bottom of the dish, somewhere between 1/4 cup (60 ml) and 1/3 cup (80 ml) should do.

-3. Sprinkle in coarse salt and freshly-ground black pepper, add a few branches of fresh thyme and/or a few sprigs of rosemary.
+- Sprinkle in coarse salt and freshly ground black pepper, add a few branches of fresh thyme and/or a few sprigs of rosemary.
 Then line the bottom of the baking dish with the tomatoes, sliced-side down.
-Don’t be bashful; it’s okay to really pack them in.

-4. Peel and slice 3 or 4 garlic cloves, slice them in half lengthwise and tuck them in the gaps between the tomatoes.
-Sprinkle the tomatoes with a bit more salt and a small sprinkling of sugar (less than 1 teaspoon) and add a few bay leaves.
+- Peel and slice 3 or 4 garlic cloves, slice them in half lengthwise and tuck them in the gaps between the tomatoes.
+Sprinkle the tomatoes with a bit more salt and a small sprinkling of sugar (less than 1/2 teaspoon) and add a few bay leaves, if you'd like.